christosgalano/.allstar/README.md

-# Example .allstar Quickstart Repository
+# .allstar ρepository

-This repository can be forked into your organization as `.allstar` to quickly enable issue creation for all Allstar policies on all repositories with the default settings.
+This repository enables issue creation for all Allstar policies on all repositories with the default settings.